-More recently, fewer birds have been marked, but targeted marking of small numbers continues to take place and sightings of these birds are still sought from bird watchers.
-Much of this work is focussed on questions about the status of Greylags in certain parts of Britain and Ireland, where there is increasing overlap in winter range between British Greylag Geese and Icelandic birds, making monitoring more difficult, such as Shetland and parts of Ireland.
+More recently, fewer birds have been marked; but targeted marking of small numbers continues to take place in Ireland by Alan Lauder and several small catches on Islay, north west Scotland and on the breeding grounds in Iceland.
+Much of this work is focussed on questions about the status of Greylags in certain parts of Scotland and Ireland, where there is increasing overlap in winter range between British Greylag Geese and Icelandic birds, making monitoring more difficult.

 Frederiksen, M., R.D.
 Hearn, C. Mitchell, A.Þ.
 Sigfússon, R.L.
 Swann & A.D.
 Fox.
 2004.
 The size and dynamics of Icelandic-breeding goose populations: a reassessment of the evidence.
 Journal of Applied Ecology 41: 315-334.